top of page

 If you receive a notice from your neighbour you should reply to it in writing within 14 days.
 You can do this yourself or appoint a professional adviser such as a party wall surveyor to respond on your behalf.

-You can agree (consent) or disagree with the proposal.
+You can agree (consent) or disagree (dissent) to the proposal.
 You have 14 days to agree or disagree, in writing, to a notice

 If you disagree and cannot resolve the matter between yourselves, a party wall surveyor will be appointed.

 If you receive a notice about work to an existing party structure (wall, ceiling, floor etc.), or a notice about excavations within 3 or 6 metres of your foundations (very common with extensions), and you have not responded in writing within 14 days, a dispute is deemed to have arisen.
-A Party Wall Surveyor will be appointed on behalf of the adjoining owner in addition to the the building owners surveyor.
+The Building Owner having the work done, or a surveyor appointed by them, will write to you asking you to provide the name and contact details of the surveyor you have appointed within ten days.
+If you don't respond within ten days, the Building Owner will appoint a Party Wall Surveyor on your behalf in addition to the the building owners surveyor.
 In this instance, one surveyor cannot act as an "agreed surveyor".

-If you do not respond to a notice about an intended new wall built up to (but not astride) the line of junction, the work can start after one month.
+If you do not respond to such a notice, the work can start after one month.

 We can act as your party wall surveyor or agreed surveyor.